ory/docs/docs/kratos/index.md

   addresses, linked social profiles using secure flows.
 - **Admin APIs**: Import, update, delete identities.

-Now, you might be thinking that this has been solves a thousand times - and you're right!
-Unfortunately, they have been solved by companies in bespoke software solutions, not open to the public and peer review.
-You will also find alternative open source solutions such as RedHat's KeyCloak and the Gluu Suite, but ORY Kratos is architected and integrated with quite differently.

 Identity is a hard problem and ORY Kratos solves it in a unique way.
 We value security, flexibility, and integration with cloud technology (such as Kubernetes) most: